SpaceTeam/ortools/README.md

 ## Prerequisites
-You must use Java 8 (a really, really old version) for this to work, see [orhelper](https://pypi.org/project/orhelper/).
+You should use Java 8 (a really, really old version) for this to work, see [orhelper](https://pypi.org/project/orhelper/).
+However, it may run with a newer java version even if the GUI of OpenRocket does not start.
-Additionally, install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) for installing `jpype1`.
+Additionally, install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) for compiling `jpype1`.

 Tested with the following version combinations:
 * miniconda3-py39 with python3.9, openjdk 1.8.0_312-1, orhelper 0.1.2, Windows 10
 * miniconda3-py39 with python3.9, oracle jdk1.8.0_202, orhelper 0.1.2, Windows 10
-* Ubuntu 20.04
+* Python 3.8.5, openjdk 11.0.11, Ubuntu 20.04

 An installation on Mac OS was not successful so far.
-If you have figure that out, please let us know!
+If you have figured that out, please let us know!

 ## Installation